 His books include Reading Sixteenth-Century Poetry (Wiley-Blackwell, 2011); Marlowe’s Republican Authorship: Lucan, Liberty, and the Sublime (Palgrave Macmillan, 2009); Shakespeare’s Literary Authorship (Cambridge, 2008); Shakespeare, National Poet-Playwright (Cambridge, 2004); Marlowe's Counterfeit Profession: Ovid, Spenser, Counter-Nationhood (Toronto, 1997); and Spenser's Famous Flight: A Renaissance Idea of a Literary Career (Toronto, 1993).
 He has also edited The Cambridge Companion to Shakespeare’s Poetry (2007) and The Cambridge Companion to Christopher Marlowe (2004), as well as co-edited a number of collections on Renaissance poetry and drama, including a two-volume set on this topic from Oxford University Press.

-Forthcoming from Cambridge University Press is a new monograph: English Authorship and the Early Modern Sublime: Spenser, Marlowe, Jonson, Shakespeare.
-Recently, Cheney has been commissioned by Oxford University Press to be General Editor of the 15-volume Oxford History of Poetry in English, which will include three-volume sets on five eras: Medieval, Early Modern, Modern British and Irish, American, and Global.
-Coordinating Editors will be Robert R. Edwards (Penn State), Laura L. Knoppers (Penn State), Michael O’Neill (Durham), Langdon Hammer (Yale), and Vinay Dharwadker (Wisconsin).
+Recently, Cheney has been commissioned by Oxford University Press to be General Editor of the 14-volume Oxford History of Poetry in English, which will include volume sets on five eras: Medieval, Early Modern, Modern British and Irish, American, and Global.
+Coordinating Editors will be Robert R. Edwards (Penn State), Laura L. Knoppers (Notre Dame), Michael O’Neill (Durham), Langdon Hammer (Yale), and Vinay Dharwadker (Wisconsin).
+Under contract in this Series is Sixteenth-Century British Poetry, which Cheney is co-editing with Catherine Bates.

 - Reading Sixteenth-Century Poetry